jonathannnpstl/slidingpuzzle/README.md

 This is a multi-sized grid puzzle and involves an AI to solve the grid.

-**Note:** If you experience lag on the web page, just replace the image by uploading your image.
+**Note:** If you experience lagging on the web page, just replace the image by uploading your image.
 Don't ask me why, but it fixes the issue for some reason.
 $~$

 **The Algorithm for AI**